LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 # What is 'Zhang's method'?

 Currently, the most popular method for calibrating a camera is **Zhang's method** published in [A Flexible New Technique for Camera Calibration](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr98-71.pdf) by Zhengyou Zhang (1998).
-Older methods typically required a precisely made 3D calibration target or a mechanical system to precisely move the camera.
+Older methods typically required a precisely made 3D calibration target or a mechanical system to precisely move the camera or target.
 In contrast, Zhang's method requires only a 2D calibration target and only loose requirements on how the camera or target moves.
 This means that anyone with a desktop printer and a little time can accurately calibrate their camera!